-A major objective of the business administration (BA) curriculum is to provide students with the ability to integrate business, analytical and decision-making skills in a culturally, politically, socially and demographically diverse environment.
+The business administration (BA) curriculum provides students with the knowledge necessary to integrate business, analytical and decision-making skills into a culturally, politically, socially and demographically diverse environment.
 Graduates will bring to the job market the ability to effectively apply the acquired skills and knowledge (theory, tools and models) to everyday work situations of current or future employers.
-The goals of the program are to give students an understanding of how for-profit and nonprofit organizations function effectively and efficiently.
-Students will gain a clear picture of how the functional business areas work together to make a successful organization.
-The required courses build a solid business foundation that include management, marketing, accounting, finance, information technology and human resource management.
-The combined required and elective courses provide the type of education that is highly in demand in the job market.
+The goals of the program are to give students an understanding of how private and public sector organizations function effectively and efficiently.
+Students will gain a clear picture of how the functional business areas work together to achieve organizational success in a global environment.
+Course content builds a solid business and management foundation to include marketing, accounting, finance, information technology and human resource management.
+The combined required and elective courses provide students with a breadth of skills important in today's technology-driven business climate.